Advertisement

 For a dish this simple, quality really matters — especially when it comes to the pasta.

-A round pot filled with spaghetti coated in red tomato sauce, garnished with finely chopped green herbs and grated cheese.
-The pot has an orange handle, and it rests on a wooden cutting board.
-A wedge of cheese is placed nearby on the board.
-The background is a marble surface.
+A pot of cooked Tomato Spaghetti coated in tomato sauce, garnished with chopped herbs and grated cheese, sits on a wooden board.
+A wedge of cheese is nearby.
+Perfect as a Weeknight Pasta, the pot’s orange handle rests on a white countertop.

 Alejandra Graf